alexle/alexle.github.com/posts/karen-my-new-enemy-crossfit.markdown

 <iframe width="420" height="315" src="http://www.youtube.com/embed/TC2FmcPH64o" frameborder="0" allowfullscreen></iframe>

-The guy rocked it in 5:00, pretty impressive.
+This guy rocked it in 5:00, pretty impressive.

 ###My Results and Impression###

 I logged my Karen at 15:25.
 Unfortunately, I was only using a 16lb ball.
 And could only hit an 8ft target.
 So technically, I did not complete a full-Karen.
 More like a "mini-Karen".

 Nonetheless, I feel very accomplished.
 The workout was harder than I expected, and I don't believe any amount of training could have prepared my body for this.
 I'm already looking forward to the next trial and am aiming to hit a 9ft target consistently.

+Until then, watch out Karen - I'm coming for you.

 [1]: http://www.crossfit.com/
 [2]: http://www.crossfit.com/cf-info/faq.html#General0